browserengineering/book/book/animations.md

 `NumericAnimation` class we'll define in a moment).
 The animations will be stored in a new dictionary on the `Tab` class, keyed by CSS property name.
-Both `opacity` and `width` are specified in numeric values, but with different units---unitless floating-point between 0 and 1 and pixels, respectively.
+Both `opacity` and `width` are specified in numeric values, but with different units---unit-less floating-point between 0 and 1 and pixels, respectively.
 [^more-units] The difference is handled by an `is_px` parameter.

 ``` {.python}